ibm-cloud-docs/vmwaresolutions/shared/shared-monitor.md

 * Control cost of monitoring infrastructure.
 * Mitigate impact of abnormal situations with proactive notifications.

-For more information about the benefits of using {{site.data.keyword.cloud_notm}} Monitoring, see the *Features* section in the [IBM Cloud Monitoring getting started tutorial](/docs/Monitoring-with-Sysdig#features).
+For more information about the benefits of using {{site.data.keyword.mon_short}}, see the *Features* section in [Monitoring getting started tutorial](/docs/monitoring?topic=monitoring-getting-started#getting-started-features).

 ## Provisioning an IBM Cloud Monitoring instance
 {: #shared-monitor-create-instance}